 - Prevention: Smallpox can be prevented by vaccination with smallpox vaccine.
 The vaccine does not contain the smallpox virus and cannot give you smallpox.
 Also see Vaccines below

 - Treatment: Treatment of patients with smallpox generally involves supportive care.
-TPOXX (tecovirimat) is approved for the treatment of smallpox.
+TPOXX (tecovirimat) and Tembexa (brincidofovir) are approved for the treatment of smallpox.
 Also see Therapeutics below

 FDA plays a critical role in protecting the United States from chemical, biological, radiological, nuclear (CBRN), and emerging infectious disease threats.